 The investment management industry (IM) manages hedge funds, mutual funds, private equity, venture capital, and other financial investments for third parties, which include companies, pension funds, endowments, insurance companies, private banks, nonprofits, and individuals.
 The IM industry is also known as the asset management industry.
 The competent management of hedge funds, mutual funds, and other financial investments provides financial security to Americans, allows companies to grow and prosper, and fuels the U.S. and world economies.
 The U.S. financial crisis of 2008–2009 and the COVID-19 pandemic underscore how important strong investment management is to the health of the U.S. and world economies.

 Hedge funds are privately offered, professionally managed investment vehicles that seek, like all financial investments, a positive annual return, limited variations in value, and the preservation of capital.
 HedgeFundFacts reports that “hedge funds play a critical role in the financial markets, broadening the use of investment strategies, increasing the number of participating investors, and enlarging the pools of capital available.”
-According to alternatives data provider Preqin, hedge fund firms controlled more than $3.6 trillion in assets in 2019, according to Hedge Fund Research, up from only $1.5 trillion in managed assets in 2006.
+According to Hedge Fund Research, hedge fund firms controlled $3.83 trillion in assets in 2022, a decrease from $4.01 trillion at the end of 2021, but up from only $1.5 trillion in managed assets in 2006.

 Mutual funds are a group of financial assets (such as stocks) that are managed by a portfolio manager.
-The Investment Company Institute (ICI) reports that, in 2019, these funds managed $25.7 trillion in assets for nearly 104 million U.S. investors.
-Total net assets of worldwide regulated, open-end funds (mutual funds, exchange-traded funds, and institutional funds) were $54.9 trillion at the end of 2019, according to the ICI.
+The Investment Company Institute (ICI) reports that, in 2022, mutual fund companies managed $22.1 trillion in assets (including those of exchange-traded funds, closed-end funds, and unit investment trusts) for more than 115.3 million U.S. investors.
+Worldwide regulated open-end mutual fund assets were $60.2 trillion at the end of 2022 (up from $46.7 trillion at the end of 2018), according to the ICI.
+In 2022, the 10 largest firms managed 66 percent of mutual fund and exchange-traded fund assets (up from 46 percent in 2005).

 Venture capital consists of funds obtained from investors that are invested in young, innovative companies in exchange for an equity stake that hopefully can be translated into a profit when the company goes public or is merged with or sold to another company.
 The National Venture Capital Association (NVCA) reports that “venture capital is a catalyst for job creation, innovation, technology advancement, international competitiveness, and increased tax revenues.”
 Some of America’s greatest business success stories were founded with the help of venture capital, including Apple, Amazon, Google, FedEx, Starbucks, Staples, and Intel.
-In 2019, venture capital firms invested about $133 billion into 10,430 companies, according to the NVCA.
-The largest area of venture capital investment was in software, where companies received 34 percent of the total funding.
+In 2021, venture capital firms invested about $345 billion into 18,521 deals, according to the NVCA.
+The largest area of venture capital investment was in software, where companies received 39 percent of the total funding.

 Over the course of the last 100 years or so an entire industry came into existence, built on the idea that professional money managers have the skills to invest their clients’ money safely and with a certain level of confidence.
 However, investing is still risky business.
 Money managers are careful to point out in their marketing literature that “past results are not indicative of future performance.”
 But for investors who don’t have the time or the expertise to manage their investments, investment managers offer some assurances that they have the skill to deliver the goods consistently and reliably over time.